 Great salespeople have the ability to speak well and to convey their ideas and their solutions.
-This ability in great salespeople is never exercised until they have exercised the even greater communication skill of listening first, because it proves they care.
+This ability in great salespeople is never exercised until they have exercised the even greater communication skill of active listening first, because it proves they care.
 Practice these ideas to improve your communication skills.

 Learn to Be an Exceptional Listener

 The first step to learning to communicate well is to know that listening well is a far more important skill than speaking well.
-And it is far more rare.
+And it is far rarer.
 Truly listening, without your thoughts wandering or planning your response, is an act of caring.
 It is immediately felt and it builds the rapport and connection that speaking does not.

 Too many salespeople believe that listening well is simply repeating back what they have heard in order to prove that they heard what was said.
 Besides annoying your prospect, it can be done without truly listening for the meaning and without really understanding.
 It is simply a tactic, not true listening.

 I had a great mentor in sales that won more deals with fewer spoken words than I ever imagined possible.
-If there were an effectiveness measurement for revenue to words spoken, he would surely be the most effective salesperson in the world.
+If there were an effective measurement for revenue to words spoken, he would surely be the most effective salesperson in the world.
 He was a brilliant listener, asking questions and then sitting quietly and listening, prompting the client with more questions only when they were completely finished speaking.
 He asked clarification questions when necessary.
 Then, when he gathered all of the information he needed, he neatly summarized the points for confirmation.

 Practice the art of listening by first controlling your desire to speak.
-Care deeply about what the other person is saying, so that you don’t have to repeat everything back.
+Care deeply about what the other person is saying so that you don’t have to repeat everything back.
 Stop planning what you will say next, and be open to the idea that you don’t already have the right solution just because you have seen their challenges before.
 Prompt for more information to clarify the meaning and to acquire a deeper understanding.
 Take short, concise notes, and not so much that you can’t look the speaker in the eye most of the time.
 Then, neatly summarize all of that you have heard to confirm you understand.

 Most of all, care enough to pay attention.